-Actuarial Methods and Assumptio ns Used in Developing Total Pension Liability: Valuation Date December 31, 2019 Measurement Date June 30, 2021 Experience Study 2018, published July 24, 2019 Actuarial cost method Entry Age Normal Actuarial assumptions: Inflation rate 2.40 percent Long-term expected rate of return 6.90 percent Discount rate 6.90 percent Projected salary increases 3.40 percent Cost of living adjustments (COLA) Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision; blend based on service.
-Mortality Healthy retirees and beneficiaries: Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
-Active members: Pub-2010 Employee, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation- Disabled retirees: Pub-2010 Disable Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Valuation Date December 31, 2021 Measurement Date June 30, 2023 Experience Study 2020, published July 20, 2021 Actuarial assumptions: Actuarial cost method Entry Age Normal Inflation rate 2.40 percent Long-term expected rate of return 6.90 percent Discount rate 6.90 percent Projected salary increases 3.40 percent Cost of living adjustments (COLA) Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision; blend based on service.
+Mortality Healthy retirees and beneficiaries: • Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Active members: Pub-2010 Employee, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Disabled retirees: Pub-2010 Disable Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.

 Actuarial valuations of an ongoing plan involve estimates of the value of projected benefits and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The methods and assumptions shown above are based on the 2018 Experience Study which reviewed experience for the four-year period ending on December 31, 2018.
+The methods and assumptions shown above are based on the 2020 Experience Study which reviewed experience for the four-year period ending on July 20, 2021.